Introduction

 Gum disease is caused by a variety of factors, including:

-- Bacteria.
-The bacteria found in plaque on your teeth produces acid that can damage the gums around it.
+• Bacteria: The bacteria found in plaque on your teeth produce damage to the gums around it.
 Plaque is sticky and difficult to remove without brushing and flossing daily, which is why gum disease has been called “the silent disease” because you may have no symptoms until it’s too late.

-- Diabetes Diabetes causes blood sugar levels to rise above normal levels, which causes damage to blood vessels throughout the body—including those in your mouth!
-This makes it harder for oxygen-rich blood cells to reach damaged areas of tissue like gums (which could lead them into abscesses).
-It also increases risk for infections from bacterial growths such as periodontal pockets , which are deep pockets between tooth roots where bacteria tend to congregate together with food particles – forming hardened deposits known as calculus .
+• Diabetes: Diabetes causes blood sugar levels to rise above normal levels, which causes damage to blood vessels throughout the body—including those in your mouth!
+This makes it harder for oxygen-rich blood cells to reach damaged areas of tissue like gums (which could lead them to abscesses It also increases the risk the reactions from bacterial growths such as periodontal pockets , which are deep pockets between tooth roots where bacteria tend to congregate together with food particles – forming hardened deposits known as calculus .

 Risk factors for gum disease

-Gum disease can affect anyone, but there are certain factors that put you at higher risk for developing gum disease.
+Gum disease can affect anyone, but certain factors put you at higher risk for developing gum disease.
 Some of these risk factors include:

 How to prevent gum disease